aglines/playlist-from-dj/README.md

 # to do / planned structure

 ## Create playlists from a subset of the data
-- Use song title and artist to find the song on Spotify
+- use song title and artist to find the song on Spotify
 - For all the songs in one show, create one playlist

 ## Analysis
 - come up with some research questions, t.ex. what's the most played band by this DJ? do they favor songs from any certain year? live versions or studio recordings? etc

 # done
+- select data subset for one value of show from db
 - write local JSON to a db for later analysis
     - incl all fields for now
 - desired dataset completely retrieved, stored locally in json